Luxury Holidays in Vietnam 2015

 The summer months of July to September can be very humid; Hanoi and Halong Bay can be affected by typhoons which bring rain at this time.
 In contrast, Central Vietnam’s rainy season lasts during the winter months of October to January.
 September to November can also see typhoons but the rest of the year is usually sunny and clear, with temperatures reaching up to 30 degrees Celsius or more at the beaches of Hoi An and Nha Trang.
 Southern Vietnam follows a more typical tropical weather pattern.

 The weather starts to improve around November and increases in heat steadily until April.
 May and June are humid with frequent thunderstorms and temperatures reaching almost 40 degrees Celsius.
 The rain usually begins in July and lasts until the end of September.
 During July and August, the rain is characterised by short heavy showers, usually in the late afternoon only.
-Now easily accessible from any of Asia’s main hubs and with a good infrastructure, Vietnam is an enticing destination.
+Now easily accessible from any of Asia’s main hubs and with a good infrastructure, Vietnam holidays are definitely an enticing destination.
 You are sure to be wowed by delicious cuisine, friendly people, stunning boutique hotels and above all, the sheer variety of scenery, activities and destinations in this enticing country.

 Visit our Vietnam honeymoons page for full details about honeymoons here.